-All team members at HealthCare Partners Nevada are focused on delivering the highest quality patient care.
+All team members at Intermountain Healthcare are focused on delivering the highest quality patient care.
 We have developed a vast network of professionals who provide hands-on services to elevate your wellbeing, no matter the stage of your healthcare journey.

 That process doesn’t come without some confusion, however.
 Many patients hear the term “advanced practice provider” or “mid-level provider” and aren’t sure what to expect.
 Everyone knows what it means to be a “doctor” or “nurse.”
 But what about nurse practitioners, physician assistants, and midwives?
 Who are these other team members who play a vital part in healthcare delivery?